 Content writing is often a tough path to walk, with its particular set of writing challenges for beginners.
 However, if you are already aware of some of the challenges you could face as a content creator, it might be easier to be prepared to combat them.
 This blog’s objective is to share general problems and challenges faced by writers when they begin their writing journey, together with useful tips on how to do away with them faster and more effectively.

 While content writing can give writers a lot of freedom, it can also introduce a list of challenges that can intimidate them easily.
 If you have become a content writer recently, you must know of these writing challenges.
 Let’s take a look at a few of them.

 One of the most crucial content writing challenges is ensuring readability.
 There are times when writers get carried away by their own thoughts, and tend to write on things that stray from the goal at hand.
 Sometimes, while demonstrating language proficiency, writers also tend to use complicated language or uncommon phrases, which might come in the way of the content’s readability.

 Writer’s block is a situation where writers find it challenging to express their thoughts or feel depressed for not developing relevant, informative, and engaging content.
 This kind of negative feeling often arises out of past failures, burn-out, criticism.

 3. Meeting deadlines

-Sometimes writers are provided with tedious writing tasks that need to be completed within a short span of time.
-Writers not only need to finish an article but also proofread and review it.
+The primary reason for failing to meet deadlines is an inability to balance work and personal life.
+Try to finish writing within the given time-frames.
+That will leave room for other activities in your life, thereby helping you balance life and work deadlines.
+Sometimes, writers are provided with tedious tasks that need to be completed within a short span of time.
+However, they not only need to finish an article, but also proofread and review it.
 Therefore, they might end up churning out average content.
-Not to mention miss deadlines as well.
+Not to mention, they might miss deadlines as well.

-4. Curtailed content creativity
+4. Curtailed creative freedom